quarks-edge/quarks.documentation/docs/quarks/quarks-getting-started.md

     <img src="../images/Build_Path_Jars.JPG" style="width:661px;height:444px;">

 <br/>
 Your environment is set up!
-You you can start writing your first Quarks application.
+You can start writing your first Quarks application.

 # Creating a simple application